Table Olives vs. Oil Olives: What’s The Difference?

 • Kalamon variety – slightly bitter and particularly fruity taste

-• Throumpa – black small size olives with pleasant and natural taste with sea salt
+• Throumpa – black small size olives with a pleasant and natural taste with sea salt

 • Chalkidiki – slightly tart, soft, full flavor